 - Radiation oncology (medical students and physics or biomedical engineering majors only)

 - Structural biology

 - Surgery (medical students only)

-Sixty-eight US citizen students from 51 schools in 24 states and Puerto Rico are participating in POE 2016.
-Their average undergraduate GPA is 3.85 on a 4.0 scale.
+Sixty-eight US citizen students from 51 schools in 24 states and Puerto Rico participated in POE 2016.
+Their average undergraduate GPA was 3.85 on a 4.0 scale.
 They included 15 medical students, 45 undergraduates (including May 2016 graduates), five PharmD students, and three graduate or first year post-baccalaureate students.
-Eleven 2016 participants are prior class members returning for a second POE rotation.
+Eleven 2016 participants were prior class members returning for a second POE rotation.